-Lum, Elaine, Graves, Nicholas, Page, Katie, Doust, Jenny, Nissen, Lisa, & Whitty, Jenny (2014) Making decisions about antibiotic use in the Australian primary healthcare sector.
-In IHBI Annual Postgraduate Student Conference: IHBI Inspires, 20 - 21 November 2014, Gold Coast, Queensland, Australia.
+Lum, Elaine, Graves, Nicholas, Page, Katie, Doust, Jenny, Nissen, Lisa, & Whitty, Jenny (2015) Making decisions about antibiotic use in the Australian primary healthcare sector.
+In 16th Annual Scientific Meeting (Antimicrobials 2015), 26 - 28 February 2015, Brisbane, Qld.

-This project will investigate (a) what factors drive decisions to use antibiotics for GPs, pharmacists and consumers, and (b) how these individuals discount the future.
+This project investigates what factors drive decisions to use antibiotics for GPs, pharmacists and consumers, and how these individuals discount the future.

 Findings from the DCEs will provide an insight into which factors are more important in driving decision making in antibiotic use for GPs, pharmacists and consumers.
 Findings from the Time Trade Off exercise will show what individuals are willing to trade for preserving the miracle of antibiotics.

 Research findings will contribute to existing national programs to bring about a reduction in inappropriate use of antibiotic in Australia.
-Specifically, influencing (1) how key messages and public health campaigns are crafted to increase health literacy, and (2) clinical education and empowerment of GPs and pharmacists to play a more responsive role as stewards of antibiotic use in the community.
+Specifically, influencing how key messages and public health campaigns are crafted, and clinical education and empowerment of GPs and pharmacists to play a more responsive role as stewards of antibiotic use in the community.